Archery at the 2020 Summer Olympics: Qualification

 There were 128 qualifying places available for archery at the 2020 Summer Olympics: 64 for men and 64 for women.
 The qualification standards were released by World Archery in March 2018.

 Each National Olympic Committee (NOC) is permitted to enter a maximum of six competitors, three per gender.
 NOCs that qualify teams for a particular gender are able to send a three-member team to the team event and also have each member compete in the individual event.
 There are 12 team spots for each gender, thus qualifying 36 individuals through team qualification.
 All other NOCs may earn a maximum of one quota place per gender for the individual events.

-Six places are reserved for Japan as the host nation, and a further four are to be decided by the Tripartite Commission.
-The remaining 118 places are then allocated through a qualification process, in which archers earn quota places for their respective NOCs, though not necessarily for themselves.
+Six places were reserved for Japan as the host nation, and a further four were to be decided by the Tripartite Commission.
+The remaining 118 places were then to be allocated through a qualification process, in which archers earned quota places for their respective NOCs, though not necessarily for themselves.

-There is no qualification process prior to the 2020 Games for the mixed team event.
-Instead, qualification for that event is done through the ranking rounds at the beginning of the Games.
-Each NOC that has qualified at least one man and one woman will have the scores of that NOC's top-scoring man and top-scoring woman in the ranking round summed; the top 16 NOCs are to qualify for mixed team competition.
+There was no qualification process prior to the 2020 Games for the mixed team event.
+Instead, qualification for that event was done through the ranking rounds at the beginning of the Games.
+Each NOC that had qualified at least one man and one woman would have the scores of that NOC's top-scoring man and top-scoring woman in the ranking round summed; the top 16 NOCs were to qualify for mixed team competition.